andornaut/file-unchanged-alert/README.md

 ## Example crontab entry

-Output to warning message to stdout when a filesystem usage exceeds 98% (the default).
+Output to warning message to stdout when a file hasn't changed in 5 minutes.
 You can [configure cron](http://man7.org/linux/man-pages/man5/crontab.5.html) to send an email when this occurs.